 NOTE: This reporting requirement applies only to those Part D Plans that include in their networks mail-order pharmacies offering extended day supplies of covered Part D drugs.

 As provided in §423.120 and section 50.10 of Chapter 5 of the Prescription Drug Benefit Manual, Part D Sponsors that include mail-order pharmacies in their networks must permit enrollees to receive benefits, which may include an extended day supply of covered Part D drugs (for example, a 90-day supply), through a network retail pharmacy rather than a network mail-order pharmacy.
 Part D Sponsors must contract with a sufficient number of retail pharmacies so as to ensure that enrollees have reasonable access to the same extended day supply benefits at retail that are available at mail-order pharmacies.
 Part D Sponsors must submit data annually that will allow CMS to evaluate access to extended day supplies at retail pharmacies.
+The number of contracted retail pharmacies reported in subsection A of the Retail, Home Infusion, and Long-term Care Pharmacy Access reporting section will be used to evaluate these data.

 Reporting timeline: